manatlan/htagweb/README.md

 Like ANY OTHERS htag runners : the live of a Htag's app is between the websocket open and the websocket close.
 So if you refresh the page : it will always rebuild all.
 Others runners avoid this, and make a lot of magics (on web side) to keep the same instance running for the same user.

 BTW, it's the only "web runner", with WebWS, which works with the new [Tag.update](https://manatlan.github.io/htag/tag_update/) feature !

+# htagweb.AppServer

+A new runner ;-) ... fully compatible with WebServer/WebServerWS/WebHTTP/WebWS ... but using same concepts as "HtagServer".

+Except: tags should use "self.root.state" to maintain a state (because F5 will destroy/recreate instances)

+TODO: doc will come later ... for tests only, now ;-)